Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Conclusion

-Overall, results are encouraging for future work.
-Since we now know the value of utilizing the multi-frequency data offered by ECIS for cell line classification, we will look to extend the experimental design to allow for a broader feature space.
-In particular, we will continue to look at cells grown on different serums, and also examine cells wounded by a high frequency current after reaching confluence~\cite{lukic2015impedimetric}.
-We will also obtain more data at a finer temporal resolution during the steady-state stage of growth to study those confluence features proposed in previous studies that we were unable to address in this work.
-As in this study, we will evaluate each feature, both new and old, at multiple frequencies.
-We hope that adding these features will enrich the classification algorithm and provide even better cell line separation.
-Lastly, we note the potential for a two- or three-dimensional final feature space which provides good classification accuracy given our results, making a visualization tool of this classification scheme feasible.
+Since we have demonstrated the value of multi-frequency ECIS data for cell line classification, we plan to extend the experimental design to allow for a broader feature space.
+In particular, we will continue to look at cells grown on different serums, and also examine cells wounded by a high-frequency current after reaching confluence~\cite{lukic2015impedimetric}.
+We will also obtain more data at a finer temporal resolution during confluence to study the post-confluence features proposed in previous studies that we were unable to address in this work.
+As in this study, we will evaluate each feature at multiple frequencies.
+We note, though, that in order to apply the discriminant methods used here, any future data must abide by the (approximate) normality condition and have sufficient sample size relative to the feature dimension.
+We will also consider the use of functional data features as extensions of this current work, recognizing that examining the time series in their entirety (as curves) may be informative.
+Adding these features may enrich the classification algorithm and provide even better cell line separation.
+Finally, since our results indicate that two or three features are sufficient for good classification accuracy, a two- or three-dimensional visualization tool could be developed to allow users to view the feature space and classification regions for their specific analysis.